KLAF-LD: Newscasts

 Concurrent with KLAF-LD's move to NBC, the station began simulcasting newscasts from virtual sister station WVLA-TV (the station that KLAF replaced on channels 3 and 1003 on Cox Communications' Lafayette system) on July 1, 2015.

-On March 31, 2016, Nexstar announced that KLAF (alongside sister station KADN) would launch its own news department on April 1 at 5:00 p.m.
+On March 31, 2016, Nexstar announced that KLAF (alongside sister station KADN) would launch its own news department on April 1 at 5 p.m.
 The formation of the news department resulted in the hiring of 24 news and production employees.

 On April 3, 2017, KADN/KLAF unveiled a refurbished news set, adopted the current News 15 branding, and dropped the "Acadiana's KLAF" branding for KLAF and KADN 15.2.
 KADN 15.1 airs newscasts from 5 to 9 a.m. daily (except on weekends) and 9 p.m. nightly seven days a week.
-NBC 15.2 airs newscasts at 5-7 a.m., noon, 5, 6, and 10 p.m. on weekdays, and 10 p.m. only on weekends.
+NBC 15.2 airs newscasts at 5–7 a.m., noon, 5, 6, and 10 p.m. on weekdays, and 10 p.m. only on weekends.
 KADN 15.2 continues to be a simulcast of KLAF 14.1.

+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including KADN/KLAF, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
+The decision was reversed within a week by management in response to "viewer and advertiser reaction".